2001 Monaco Grand Prix: Practice

 A total of four practice sessions preceded Sunday's race—two one-hour sessions on Thursday, and two 45-minute sessions on Saturday.
 Both of Thursday's sessions saw dry and warm weather.
-In the morning practice session, Michael Schumacher set the fastest lap of 1 minute and 21.577 seconds, 0.827 seconds faster than Coulthard in second.
+In the morning practice session, Michael Schumacher lapped fastest at 1:21.577, 0.827 seconds faster than Coulthard in second.
 The two Jordan cars of Trulli and Heinz-Harald Frentzen, Barrichello, Häkkinen, Olivier Panis of British American Racing (BAR), Ralf Schumacher, Irvine and Alesi followed in the top ten.
 On a dirty track, Pedro de la Rosa damaged the front left corner of his Jaguar by hitting a barrier at Portier turn, and Tarso Marques spun his Minardi car 180 degrees backwards into a wall at the entry to La Rascasse corner.
 Since spare cars could not be driven until qualifying on Saturday, neither driver returned to the track for the rest of the session.

-Häkkinen led the afternoon session with the day's fastest lap, a 1-minute and 19.853 seconds, with Michael Schumacher, Ralf Schumacher, Barrichello, Trulli, Coulthard, Frentzen, Alesi, BAR's Jacques Villeneuve and Williams' Juan Pablo Montoya in positions two through ten.
+Häkkinen led the afternoon session with the day's fastest lap, a 1:19.853, with Michael Schumacher, Ralf Schumacher, Barrichello, Trulli, Coulthard, Frentzen, Alesi, BAR's Jacques Villeneuve and Williams' Juan Pablo Montoya in positions two through ten.
 Coulthard struck a barrier at Tabac corner and broke his car's right-front track rod, which was replaced in the pit lane.
 Fernando Alonso spun his Minardi into a wall at La Rascasse turn and damaged its rear suspension, curtailing his session.
 With 15 minutes to go, Montoya damaged his car's rear at La Rascasse turn, and the session was stopped for four minutes as track marshals extricated him.
 His teammate Ralf Schumacher crashed his cars front-left at the Swimming Pool complex.
 Two track marshals retrieving Schumacher's front wing narrowly avoided being hit by Enrique Bernoldi's Arrows car.
 Irvine spun at the Novelle Chicane and Michael Schumacher swerved to avoid hitting his car.